Are you looking for a quick guide on how to use a receipt book? If yes, you’ve come to the right place!

 The number of individual receipts in a book can vary from 50 to 200 sets.
 Commonly, one set of receipts contains two different colored receipts: white and yellow.

-The white receipt is called the original receipt, which is usually on top and to be given to your customers.
+The white receipt is called the original receipt, which is usually on top and is given to customers.
 Meanwhile, the yellow receipt is a duplicate or carbon copy of the white receipt that the business keeps for documentation.

 How to use a receipt book: Essential items to fill out in a receipt